-Renting space in a shared office means surrounding yourself with goal oriented and high-achieving entrepreneurs and business people.
-This means every day is an opportunity to network with small business owners, great thinkers, consultants and other entrepreneurs.
+Renting space, like in a shared office, means surrounding yourself with goal-oriented and high-achieving entrepreneurs and business people.
+This means every day is an opportunity to network with small business owners, great thinkers and consultants and other entrepreneurs.

 “Being part of a coworking community means you are surrounded by potential partners, clients, and mentors – giving you the ability to easily outsource to talent when you need help with projects,” Trim added.